nathand8/layout-quickcheck/README.md

 ```bash
 python3 src/threaded_web_server.py
 ```
-If a different web server is preferred, run the web server on port 8000 that serves files from the root of the repo.
+If a different web server is preferred, run the web server on port 8000 from the root of the repo.

 ### Run the Bug Finder
 ```bash